cjx3711/footage-management/README.md

     004.thm
 ```

-`rename.py`
+### rename.py
-This is specific to a workflow for GoPro cameras.
-The file exported by an app will be named something like `GX010733_1610964461492.MP4` while the same file from the camera is simply named `GX010733.MP4`.
-This goes through all the files in a directory and removes the bit after the `_`
+- This is specific to a workflow for GoPro cameras.
+- The file exported by an app will be named something like `GX010733_1610964461492.MP4` while the same file from the camera is simply named `GX010733.MP4`.
+- It matches files that start with G and have a number, underscore and another number
+- This goes through all the files in a directory and removes the bit after the `_`

 ```
 Original